ruili-pml/LLM-from-scratch/tokenisation/tokenisation.md

 - Short input
 - Each single unit is something sensible

-Subword
+### Subword
-Here we usually learn the subword from a given corpora.
+Here we usually learn the subword from a given corpus.

 Downside
-- Might learn different representation for the same thing, `cat`, `Cat`, `Cat.`, `cat!` might end up have their own representation
+- Might learn different representations for the same thing, `cat`, `Cat`, `Cat.`, `cat!` might end up have their own representation
 - Might break a word in strange ways

 Upside